Policies and Procedures

 Assignments are made in June and communicated to students via their SMU email address in mid-July.
 Housing assignments are made on a rolling basis for students who apply later than early-July.

-Students who do not meet this deadline or who do not select a room during the advertised Room Selection period will be manually assigned to one of the below options:
+Residency-required students, generally second-year students, must complete a housing application by March 1 to participate in Room Selection.
+Those who do not meet this deadline or who do not select a room during the advertised Room Selection period will be manually assigned to one of the below options:

 • A space in their Residential Commons